exercism/java/reference/implementing-a-concept-exercise.md

 ## Step 2: Validate the solution

-Before submitting your solution, be sure it works following these two steps from the folder of your exercise:
+Before submitting your solution, be sure it works following these two steps from the `exercises` folder:

-1. Test the solution running `./gradlew test`
+1. Test the solution running `./gradlew concept:<slug>:test`
-2. Validate the coding style running `./gradlew check`
+2. Validate the coding style running `./gradlew concept:<slug>:check`

 ## Step 3: Add documentation files